Addiction To Xanax (Alprazolam)

 In 2013, 50 million prescriptions were written for Alprazolam (the generic name for Xanax), up from 38 million written in 2006.

-Prescription rates for Xanax have been climbing at a 9 percent rate since 2008.
+Prescription rates for Xanax have been climbing at a 9% rate since 2008.

 Xanax Addiction And Abuse Treatment

 Overcoming an addiction to Xanax isn’t easy, but people do it every day.
-Medical detox and a treatment program can give someone addicted to Xanax their best chance at achieving sobriety.
-Talk with a treatment provider today for help finding a Xanax addiction treatment program near you.
+Medical detox and treatment programs can be helpful when treating a Xanax addiction.
+Contact a treatment provider today for help finding a Xanax addiction treatment program near you.